rucio/rucio/doc/source/client_howto.rst

 ``Introduction``
 ----------------
-The main command line interface is rucio.
-Type rucio without arguments to get a list of possible sub-commands.
-A rucio-admin tool also exists which is used for administrative purposes.
+The main command line interface is ``rucio``.
+Type ``rucio`` without arguments to get a list of possible sub-commands.
+A ``rucio-admin`` tool also exists which is used for administrative purposes.
 This tool is not covered here.

-The recommended set up is to use ATLAS Local Root Base. localSetupDQ2Clients also sets up Rucio clients.
+The recommended set up is to use ATLAS Local Root Base. ``localSetupDQ2Clients`` also sets up the Rucio clients.

 ``Rucio concepts``